A moment of contemplation for yourself or on behalf of others on everything from the life-altering to the mundane.

 There appeared to Zechariah a messenger of the Living God…Zechariah was shaken when he saw the messenger and fear overwhelmed him.
 But the messenger said to him, “Fear not, Zechariah, for your prayer has been heard.
 Your wife Elizabeth will give birth to a son for you, and you will call his name John.
 You will have joy and gladness, and many at his birth will rejoice for he will be great in the sight of the Sovereign God…He will be filled with the Holy Spirit from his mother’s womb.
 [Luke 1:11-14]

 Welcome to Advent, a season of hopeful waiting, anticipation, and the beginning of a new Liturgical Year, Year C, in the three year cycle of Sunday readings.
-Think of it as a time to see and hear the same readings differently; yet here, in THIS time, in this space in this new Liturgical year, to the introduction of different readings and in new translations.
+Think of it as a time to see and hear the same readings differently; yet here, in THIS time, in this space in this new Liturgical year, is the introduction of different readings and in new translations.
 As with the immediately prior 7 weeks of The Season of Creation in my parish, in this Year C, I’ll use the usual Revised Common Lectionary marked RCL in its title on one blog space, offering my sense of the readings and personal form of the prayers of the people with the usual lectionary readings.
 In this blog space each week, I will be using A Women’s Lectionary for the Whole Church* aka WLWC or, going forward here, WLC, by The Rev. Dr. Wilda [Wil] Gafney’s translations.
 I will post her translations below** with a brief bio and her website link.

 There is far far more to be gleaned from the Introduction, Text Selection, Proclamation/Text Notes in the book itself that accompany these translations and I cannot possibly offer her explanations for every reading but I will give very brief notes from the WLC when I deem them useful.
 For one tidbit of usefulness, the opening questions of the WLC Yr C ask, in part, What does it look like to tell the Good News through the stories of women who are often on the margins of Scripture and often set up to represent bad news…when women’s brutalization and marginalization are moved from the margins of canon…held in tension with the stories of biblical heroines and heroes…I do believe that my questions and perceptions invite women, men, and nonbinary readers to engage the scriptures in new ways [to] find themselves and their questions represented.
 In addition to expansive titles for God to give expression to a new vision of God, Dr. Gafney uses gender-expansive translations and explicit feminine God language.
 She also says that while the lectionaries are not as androcentric as the Scriptures women are even less well represented than they are in the biblical text.
-For example there, there are at a minimum one hundred and eleven named women in the Hebrew Testament…not always preached upon or even read…[and] does not account for the numbers of unnamed women and girls.
+For example, there are at a minimum one hundred and eleven named women in the Hebrew Testament…not always preached upon or even read…[and] does not account for the numbers of unnamed women and girls.
 Yet not many of my students or parishioners can name even ten…or even…in entire biblical canon.

 To begin: What is ADVENT to you in a spiritual sense?
 All too often we seem to focus on the end of it and all the less, or rather more of the non-spiritual preparations that go before.
 Part of the beginning of contemplation is knowing some of the “why and what” factors.
 For example, the name advent comes from the Latin adventus, meaning "arrival" or "coming," especially the coming of something of great importance.
 Our culture uses the notion of adventure in a variety of ways but mostly as a way for us to experience something unusual and exciting.
 Using this series of readings from Dr Gafney will be an unusual and exciting way to challenge our sense of the Spiritual throughout the entirety of this Year C. We are to spend the four weeks before Christmas, preparing ourselves and our souls in hope and with repentance for our less than stellar actions, words, and even thoughts [aka sins], as we await the birth of Jesus, our Redeemer Christ.
 Yet Advent spiritual preparation is about far more than waiting for a sweet baby to be announced by a chorus of angels and welcomed by shepherds.
 The sacred Birth would have been long forgotten were it not for the Gospel writers as they describe the intervention of God in Creation in the form of Jesus who became the Christ, the Messiah: the Anointed One.
 The name/word